Considerations for evaluating thermodynamic properties with hybrid quantum-classical computing work-flows: Introduction

+Thermodynamic properties of molecules and their mixtures are vital to process modeling, design, and control \cite{kontogeorgis_2021}.
+These properties can sometimes be determined experimentally, however this is often difficult or expensive, which makes quantum mechanical prediction of thermodynamic properties attractive.
+Gas phase processes, such as thermal cracking, pyrolysis, and combustion, are particularly amenable to modeling with these methods, and development of theories and software to carry this out is an active area of research \cite{green_2020}.

-Calculation of thermodynamic observables from electronic energy calculations typically requires several steps: (i) calculation of the Born-Oppenheimer potential energy surface (BOPES); (ii) determination of intramolecular vibrational modes; and (iii) calculation of the partition function and thermodynamic observables as a function of temperature and pressure.
-Typically, the first step is the computational bottleneck since it requires solving the Schr{\"o}dinger equation for a fixed position of nuclear coordinates, a task that quantum computers have the potential to accelerate beyond what is possible using classical computers \cite{abrams_1997, kassal_2011, cao_2019}.
+Calculation of thermodynamic properties from quantum mechanical calculations typically requires several steps: (i) calculation of the Born-Oppenheimer potential energy surface (PES); (ii) determination of intramolecular vibrational modes; and (iii) calculation of the partition function and thermodynamic observables as a function of temperature and pressure.
+Typically, the first step is a computational bottleneck since it requires solving the electronic Schr{\"o}dinger equation for several sets of fixed nuclear coordinates that span relevant conformations of the molecular system on its PES.